dragonflyoss/d7y.io/docs/advanced-guides/open-api/task.md

 ---
-id: task-manager
+id: task
-title: Task Manager
+title: Task
-slug: /advanced-guides/task-manager/
+slug: /advanced-guides/open-api/task/
 ---

-This document will help you experience how to use Dragonfly's two methods of finding and clearing P2P task caches, namely Open API and console.
+This document will help you experience how to use Dragonfly's Open API to find and clear the P2P task cache.

-## Open API

-Use Open API to find and clear the P2P task cache.

-### Create personal access token
+## Create personal access token

 Click the `ADD PERSONAL ACCESS TOKENS` button to create personal access token.